 Properly insulating your home has many eco-benefits, and if you do so by using sustainable insulation materials that are not derived from oil, you can doubly congratulate yourself.
 This is probably one of the easiest eco-backs to undertake.
 Some eco-friendly insulation suggestions are:

 - Wood fiber insulation is renewable and highly efficient producing, very low pollution levels and a low carbon footprint manufacturing process.
 It is suitable for all types of construction and, perhaps surprisingly, are not considered a combustion hazard.

 - Hemp wool is an excellent insulation material and highly sustainable.
 It contains no harmful substances; it is odorless, its manufacturing process has a small carbon footprint, so it has a negative greenhouse gas impact and is recyclable.

 - Sheep’s wool insulation is the most expensive of these options, but many consider the extra cost to be worthwhile.
-It has better insulating properties than mineral wool; it is said to purify the air by absorbing pollutants, it is resistant burning and is safer than mineral wool to install.
+It has better insulating properties than mineral wool, and it is said to purify the air by absorbing pollutants.
+It is also resistant to burning and is safer than mineral wool to install.

 Over to you